nl4opt/nl4opt.github.io/pages/rules.md

 - Participants may not use proprietary datasets or proprietary models.
 However, you may use open-sourced models such as pre-trained transformers or language models.

 - Participants may not expand the dataset manually since the focus of this competition is to work with a smaller dataset.
-However, intelligent data augmentation or open-sources datasets to pre-train the transformers or language models are permitted.
+However, intelligent data augmentation or open-sourced datasets to pre-train the transformers or language models are permitted.

 - The organizers will inspect the data reader/loader provided by the participants.